lennyleadership/Devotional_Commentary_Bible/content.en/docs/105_Acts/Acts_02.md

 2:40 And with many other words did he testify and exhort, saying, Save yourselves from this untoward generation.

 2:41 Then they that gladly received his word were baptized: and the same day there were added unto them about three thousand souls.
-2:42 And they continued stedfastly in the apostles' doctrine and fellowship, and in breaking of bread, and in prayers.
+2:42 And they continued stedfastly in the apostles' doctrine and fellowship<a id="1_ref" href = "#1">[1]</a>, and in breaking of bread, and in prayers.
 2:43 And fear came upon every soul: and many wonders and signs were done by the apostles.
 2:44 And all that believed were together, and had all things common;
 2:45 And sold their possessions and goods, and parted them to all men, as every man had need.

 2:46 And they, continuing daily with one accord in the temple, and breaking bread from house to house, did eat their meat with gladness and singleness of heart,
 2:47 Praising God, and having favour with all the people.
 And the Lord added to the church daily such as should be saved.

+<p id="1">[1]
+The word fellowship means much more than “being together.”
+It means “having in common” and probably refers to the sharing of material goods that was practiced in the early church.
+This was certainly not a form of modern communism, for the program was totally voluntary, temporary (Act_11:27-30), and motivated by love. - Warren W. Wiersbe

+Most special groups in antiquity ate together (mystery cults, Pharisaic fellowships, burial associations, etc.).
+Many Greek associations met for communal meals only once a month, however (contrast Act_2:46).
+This earliest Christian practice of daily meals (later reduced to weekly) is thus noteworthy.
+Table fellowship denoted intimacy, and discussions or even lectures at meals were common.
+Given the topic of discussion recommended by Jewish pietists and what this text says about teaching and prayer (possibly including participation in the temple prayers—Act_3:1), early Christian fellowship undoubtedly centered more on intimate worship, sharing and learning the Scriptures than its modern Western counterpart tends to do. - IVP Bible Background
+<a href="#1_ref">&#8617;</a></p>
 </div>

 <div id="chinese" class="tabcontent">